aniljainbgt/Online-Retail-Store/README.md

 Published in Journal of Database Marketing and Customer Strategy Management, Vol. 19, No. 3

 ### Data Cleaning

+First of all uesed conditional formatting to indentify blank/missing values.

+Found 1,33,358 rows with missing Customer Ids, 597 rows with missing or invalid description just with a "?"
+      Used **Find & Replace** feature to replace these blank/invalid values with "Unknown"

 ### Analysis and Visualization